-- Select a contract notice and register your company’s expression of interest using the specific details
+- Select a contract notice and register your company’s expression of interest using the specific details.

 - Follow the instructions and submit your tender to the buyer.

-Checking the relevance
+Checking the relevance of tender opportunities

-Check the minimum requirements
+Checking the minimum requirements for the tender opportunity

-Tendering for contracts
+Bidding for contracts

-Each contract is different, and will have a specification document to advise exactly what the buyer is looking for – your tender response must be in line with this specification and easily address all of the evaluation criteria.
+Each contract is different, and will have a specification document to advise exactly what the buyer is looking for – your tender response must be in line with this specification and easily address all the evaluation criteria.
 Keep in mind you are trying to score the most marks possible, in order to win the contract.